Russia–Turkey relations: Normalisation of ties and beyond: 2016–present

 Turkish foreign minister Mevlüt Çavuşoğlu stated that Turkey was not going to have to choose between Russia and the United States.

-Russian President Vladimir Putin initially expressed comparative neutrality to the 2019 Turkish offensive into north-eastern Syria, stating that Turkey has a right to defend itself, but called upon foreign militaries with what he described as an illegal presence in Syria to leave.
+Russian President Vladimir Putin initially expressed comparative neutrality to the 2019 Turkish offensive into northeastern Syria, stating that Turkey has a right to defend itself, but called upon foreign militaries with what he described as an illegal presence in Syria to leave.
 On 15 October, Putin declared a much harsher stance, denouncing the Turkish invasion as 'unacceptable' and deploying Russian troops to the frontline.
-On 13 November, Russian Foreign Minister Lavrov said that US pushed Gulf countries to finance the creation of a quasi-state on the Eastern Euphrates.
+On 13 November, Russian Foreign Minister Lavrov stated that the US pushed Gulf countries to finance the creation of a quasi-state on the Eastern Euphrates.

-On 1 October 2020, Turkey issued a statement dismissing the joint demands from France, Russia, and the United States calling for a ceasefire in the 2020 Nagorno-Karabakh war between Armenia and Azerbaijan.
+On 1 October 2020, Turkey issued a statement dismissing the joint demands from France, Russia, and the United States calling for a ceasefire in the Second Nagorno-Karabakh War between Armenia and Azerbaijan.

 On 19 March 2021, Turkish President Recep Tayyip Erdoğan criticized Joe Biden for calling Russian President Vladimir Putin a killer.
 According to Erdoğan, Putin gave a very smart and graceful response.

-Russia has expressed support for normalization of Armenia–Turkey relations for regional stability.
+Russia has expressed support for the normalization of Armenia–Turkey relations for regional stability.

-In March 2022, Turkey expressed its hopes that Russia will not adopt a negative stand amid talks to resurrect the 2015 Iran nuclear deal, which were halted due to a last-minute demand by Moscow, according to Foreign Minister Mevlut Cavusoglu.
+In March 2022, Turkey expressed its hopes that Russia would not adopt a negative stance amid talks to resurrect the 2015 Iran nuclear deal, which were halted due to a last-minute demand by Moscow, according to Foreign Minister Mevlut Cavusoglu.

 On 2 June 2022, Russia's Foreign Ministry spokeswoman Maria Zakharova warned that Turkey's invasion of northern Syria "would be a direct violation of Syria’s sovereignty and territorial integrity" and would "cause a further escalation of tensions in Syria."

 In February 2024, President Erdoğan and members of the Turkish government declined to comment on the death of Russian opposition leader and political prisoner Alexei Navalny.
 The Turkish authorities in Istanbul did not allow a gathering of Russians in exile to honor Navalny.
 Navalny was a controversial figure due to his previous Islamophobic and racist views towards Central Asians.